 Prepare the Proposal

 The proposal outlines your plans, methods, and intended outcomes for your thesis project.
 The proposal forms the basis for your research and will take time—as much as a full semester—to complete.
 The proposal will require drafts, reviews, edits, and revisions.
-You must complete and receive approval of your proposal before your research begins.
+You must complete and receive approval of your proposal before you begin working on the actual thesis.
+Your proposal must precisely follow the format outlined in the Proposal Guidelines section of this page.
+Please note that your proposal consists of a written portion and a slideshow summarizing the written proposal.

 You may register for up to 3 credits of the HONR 4990 Independent Study course to write your proposal.
-To request the course, you should consult with your thesis adviser and reach out to the dean of the Honors College.
+To request the course, you should consult with your thesis advisor and reach out to the director of the Honors Program.
+You must request the course before registration opens for the semester in which you'd like to take the course.

-Your faculty adviser must approve your project proposal before you move forward.
-Your faculty adviser 'signs off' once they believe you've developed a sound research program and have the ability and preparation to pursue the project successfully.
+Your faculty advisor must approve your project proposal before you move forward.
+Your faculty advisor approves the proposal once they believe you've developed a sound research program and have the ability and preparation to pursue the project successfully.

-Secure Approval from the Dean of the Farquhar Honors College
+Present Your Proposal and Secure Approval from the Director of the Farquhar Honors Program

 Request an Honors Independent Study Course

 Please note that all research studies involving human subjects will require Institutional Review Board (IRB) review and approval.
-Your thesis adviser will help you make this determination and facilitate this process.
+Your thesis advisor will help you make this determination and facilitate this process.

 Complete and Defend Your Thesis

-Successful completion of the honors thesis is determined through a formal review, including an 'oral defense' meeting with a faculty committee.
-Before you defend your thesis, you must submit a draft of your written thesis formatted according to the Honors Thesis Format Guidelines (PDF).
+Successful completion of the honors thesis is determined through a formal review, including approval of your written thesis and an 'oral defense' meeting with your thesis advisor(s) and the director of the Honors Program.
+You should contact the director to schedule your defense.
+At least one week before you defend your thesis, you must submit a draft of your written thesis to the form provided to you by the director of the Honors Program, formatted according to the Honors Thesis Format Guidelines (PDF).
 You'll receive formatting feedback and editing suggestions if necessary.
-Thesis signatures will be collected after we approve the formatting of your first draft.

 -

-Thesis Draft Deadline: October 5 or March 5 of your final semester
+Thesis First Draft Deadline: October 8 or March 8 of your final semester OR at least one week before your thesis defense, whichever comes first

 -